-Well, we were there all night.
-Eventually, we all got put in these cubicles with the curtains around us, but no one wanted to stay in their cubicles.
+Well we were there all night.
+Eventually we all got put in these cubicles with the curtains around us, but no one wanted to stay in their cubicles.
 Everyone was out in the aisles and jumping into other people's cubicles.
 People had a lot of energy.
 Some were in wheelchairs, flying down the hallways.
 I mean, everyone was high!
 So they gave us this drink that had charcoal in it, to remove the toxins.
 By sunup, we had started to come down.
 People were playing hacky sack.
 Everyone just wanted to get home.

 What was the aftermath like?

 Well, we had to go home and get right to sleep and then back to work that night to finish the shooting that had been interrupted.
 It was very strange.
 In terms of what had happened, there were some investigations.
 Nothing was ever officially determined, as far as I know.
-Among the crew, there were rumors that it had been a disgruntled chef that had been let go, but nothing ever came of that.
+Among the crew there were rumours that it had been a disgruntled chef that had been let go, but nothing ever came of that.

-It seems like since it happened at the end of the shoot, there wasn't much time for paranoia to brew among the crew.
+It seems like, since it happened at the end of the shoot, there wasn't much time for paranoia to brew among the crew.

 Yeah, that's true.
 I never thought about that.
 I probably would have started bringing my own lunch.
 Because it was, while funny, pretty traumatic.
 So, you're right, it would have led to a very mistrustful situation.